Patriots Practice Squad: Brian Hoyer, Tre Nixon, Kristian Wilkerson, D'Angelo Ross Added

 — Doug Kyed (@DougKyed) September 1, 2021

 While quarterbacks always garner the most attention, the Patriots were busy adding to the practice squad outside of that position.
-Here’s a look at who’s been added thus far.
-Updates will be made as they occur:
+Here’s a look at who’s been added thus far, as announced by New England on Wednesday night: